-Canon 6D Mark II versus Canon 1D Mark III
+Canon 6D Mark II vs 1D Mark III

 The Canon EOS 6D Mark II and the Canon EOS-1D Mark III are two digital cameras that were revealed to the public, respectively, in June 2017 and February 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D Mark II) and an APS-H (1D Mark III) sensor.
-The 6D Mark II has a resolution of 26 megapixel, whereas the 1D Mark III provides 10.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 6D Mark II has a resolution of 26 megapixels, whereas the 1D Mark III provides 10.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 6D Mark II vs Canon 1D Mark III
+Body comparison: Canon 6D Mark II vs 1D Mark III

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark III is considerably larger (53 percent) than the Canon 6D Mark II.
 Moreover, the 1D Mark III is substantially heavier (51 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 6D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1D Mark III).
 You can compare the optics available in the Canon EF Lens Catalog.